gduverger/multifamily-pro-forma-guide/part2-building-blocks.md

 **Definition**
 Potential income from rent (Gross Potential Rent, GPR) adjusted for vacancy and credit loss, plus other income (parking, laundry, storage, RUBS, pet fees).

+Simple: This is the income the property can really collect after normal losses like empty units or unpaid rent, plus extras like parking or laundry fees.
+It’s like your paycheck after accounting for missed workdays.

 **Key Terms**
 - **GPR**: rent at 100% physical/economic occupancy at market (or in‑place) rents.
 - **Vacancy/Credit loss**: reductions for unoccupied units and non‑payment.